laboon/ebook/text/29_test_plan_walkthrough.md

 OUTPUT VALUES: N/A<br>
 POSTCONDITIONS: The program displays "Please enter a valid parameter" and exits without further output.<br>

 At this point, there's a reasonable amount of test coverage for this requirement.
-On to the next one, which it turns out is very simple to test.
+On to the next one, FUN-STARTUP-MESSAGE, which it turns out is very simple to test.
+There are two possibilities - that the system has been passed in a set of valid parameters, and that it was not passed in a set of valid parameters.
+In the first case, the startup message should be displayed; in the second case, it should not, as we determined by resolving the ambiguity in the message requirements earlier.
+While there are a variety of different

+IDENTIFIER: STARTUP-NO-MESSAGE-TEST<br>
+TEST CASE: Run the program without passing in a parameter, message should not appear.<br>
+PRECONDITIONS: None<br>
+INPUT VALUES: None<br>
+EXECUTION STEPS: At the command line, run "catweigher"<br>
+OUTPUT VALUES: N/A<br>
+POSTCONDITIONS: The program does not display the message ""Cat Weighing System" upon the console before exiting.<br>